If you’ve ever wanted to be a hacker, Intrusion Protocol won’t prepare you whatsoever. But that doesn’t mean it’s not fun.

 There is also a story which is told in between levels with text dialogue.
 At first, I was interested in the story, but the presentation of it made me lose interest quickly.
 The dialogue happens after every level.

 There isn’t much replay value to be had here.
-The game as a whole is fun and challenging, however, there aren’t too many levels and once you’re done, that’s kind of it.
+The game is fun and challenging, however, there aren’t too many levels and once you’re done, that’s kind of it.
 There’s not any itch or urge to go back and play through it again to improve your scores.

 With that being said, Intrusion Protocol provides a good amount of content for the price.
 Five dollars isn’t asking for much at all, and what you get is a brief and fun experience that you can return every couple of months.
 I don’t know about you, but to me, that seems worth it.